vinaykumar-kayyur/sonic-buildimage/.github/pull_request_template.md

 <!--
 Provide a link to config_db schema for the table for which YANG model is defined
+Link should point to correct section on https://github.com/Azure/SONiC/wiki/Configuration.
 -->

 #### A picture of a cute animal (not mandatory but encouraged)